Accessibility: Disability management

 Disability management (DM) is a specialized area of human resources that supports efforts of employers to better integrate and retain workers with disabilities.
 Some workplaces have policies in place to provide "reasonable accommodation" for employees with disabilities, but many do not.
 In some jurisdictions, employers may have legal requirements to end discrimination against persons with disabilities.

 It has been noted by researchers that where accommodations are in place for employees with disabilities, these frequently apply to individuals with "pre-determined or apparent disabilities as determined by national social protection or Equality Authorities", which include persons with pre-existing conditions who receive an official disability designation.
 One of the biggest challenges for employers is in developing policies and practises to manage employees who develop disabilities during the course of employment.
 Even where these exist, they tend to focus on workplace injuries, overlooking job retention challenges faced by employees who acquire a non-occupation injury or illness.
 Protecting employability is a factor that can help close the unemployment gap for persons with disabilities.

 Transportation

 Providing mobility to people with disabilities includes changes for public facilities like gently sloping paths of travel for people using wheelchairs and difficulty walking up stairs, or audio announcements for the blind (either live or automated); dedicated services like paratransit; and adaptations to personal vehicles.
+Major cities such as London, New York City, Boston and Toronto have made improvements to public transport to improve accessibility, with low-floor buses, elevators and ramps to provide access to stations and wide fare gates.

+In transportation planning and researching, accessibility is defined by Dutch transport planner Karel Martens as the "ease with which destinations can be reached from a given location in space.”